 But the truth is, players at every level need to consistently be practicing these basic fundamental skills if they want to excel.
 Even players that perform them well already can always use a refresher.

-I don't believe it is an exaggeration to say that the player unable to perform these skills effectively will almost certainly be unable to contribute offensively to his team.
-Review the pages below for the skills and drills most important to playing a solid, all-round game, and check out UMass Coach Derek Kellogg's video package of basketball drills for some very effective drills.
+I don't believe it is an exaggeration to say that the player unable to perform these skills effectively will almost certainly be unable to contribute offensively to his team - for an explanation of why these skills are so important, check out this page: Fundamental Basketball Skills Every Player Should Know.
+Review the pages below for the skills and drills most important to playing a solid, all-round game.

-Any basketball play is some combination of these moves, so by practicing these fundamental skills, players are really preparing for game situations.
-Players cannot learn how to play basketball if they can't perform these fundamental offensive movements.
+Any basketball play is some combination of these moves - and later on you'll want to be adding in combination drills like the V-Cut Drive to practice these movements along with other skills - so by practicing these fundamental skills, players are really preparing for game situations.
+Players cannot learn to play basketball effectively if they can't perform these fundamental offensive movements.